MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Planner/Update-MgPlannerPlan.md

 Collection of buckets in the plan.
 Read-only.
 Nullable.
-To construct, see NOTES section for BUCKETS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for BUCKETS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphPlannerBucket[]